-The diary was written by a young woman named Debora who fought with the Polish underground in Warsaw.
-Debora hid the diary and told her friend Lusia Schwarzwald Hornstein, a fellow underground fighter, where to find it should Debora not survive.
+The collection includes a diary written in 1943 by a young woman named Debora (last name unknown) who fought with the Polish underground in Warsaw.
+Debora hid the diary and told her friend Lusia Schwarzwald Hornstein, a fellow underground fighter, where to find it should she not survive.
 Debora was killed by a bomb in Warsaw during the Polish uprising in 1944.
-Lusia recovered the diary in March 1945 from behind a radiator in a burned-out house, and wrapped in in a newspaper (2002.74.2).
-In August 1998, shortly before her death, Lusia Schwarzwald Hornstein gave the diary to to her children.
+In the diary Debora writes about living in hiding, poor living conditions in the bunker, looking for her mother, learning that her mother was killed, and burying her mother.
+Lusia recovered the diary in March 1945 from behind a radiator in a burned-out house where they lived under false papers and wrapped it in a newspaper.
+After the war, Lusia married her husband in 1948 and they immigrated to the United States in 1951.

 This page: https://collections.ushmm.org/search/catalog/irn510533